shelly-svg/cash-machine/README.md

 # cash-machine

-this finishing task of the external java lab
+this is finishing task of the external java lab

 technologies: servlet-api, jsp, jdbc